OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/metric/calmar.md

 ---
 title: calmar
-description: Documentation for the Calmar Ratio function in OpenBB Terminal, a Python library.
+description: "Documentation for the Calmar Ratio function in OpenBB Terminal, a Python" library.
 It includes parameters, type of return, and examples of use.
 This function is a key tool for risk measurement in portfolio management, calculating the ratio of the portfolio's performance to its downside risk.